AltraMayor/f3/doc/usage.rst

 crashes, the conservative mode won't work.
 Moreover, depending on the fake drive, the conservative mode may not recover the drive to its exact original state.
-In case you are running ``f3probe`` on a memory-constrainted computer (e.g. an old Raspberry Pi board), you can still run it in conservative mode reducing the amount of memory needed with option "--min-memory".
+In case you are running ``f3probe`` on a memory-constrained computer (e.g. an old Raspberry Pi board), you can still run it in conservative mode reducing the amount of memory needed with option "--min-memory".
 If you don't have memory to test a large drive even using option "--min-memory", you need to use option